Updated on November 4, 2025

 100% of Hotel Contributions will be invested in generating more direct bookings.
 Also, the brand will continue to provide significant funding to invest in Hilton Advance.

-1. Enterprise Advertising: Again, it is important to note these initiatives are enterprise level and will likely impact the hotel, but indirectly.
-Think about the new Anna Kendrick campaigns.
-Huge marketing push with great results, but didn’t help the individual Hampton Inn in the suburbs of Alabama.
-(Think it had something to do with pushing Hilton past Marriott as most valuable brand?)
-Expect this program to fund more consideration and intent campaigns via billboard, radio and TV like this.
+It is important to note these initiatives are enterprise level and will likely impact the hotel, but indirectly.
+Think about the Paris Hilton campaigns.
+Huge marketing push with great results but didn’t help the individual Hampton Inn in the suburbs of Alabama.
+Expect this program to fund more consideration and intent campaigns.

 Advance will still focus on these key digital channels: